-Subject code: 51520 Application of Computer in Research in Social Sciences (4 Credits, 60 Hours)
+Subject code: C51516 Application of Computer in Research in Social Sciences (4 Credits, 60 Hours)

-- 1. To introduce the students with basics of computer applications in conducting research. - 2.
-To familiarise students with the emerging concerns in the digital world like cyber security.
+- 1. To introduce students with basics of computer applications - 2.
+To familiarize students with the emerging concerns in the digital world - 3.
+To deepen the knowledge about cyber security.